Estimated reading time: 11 minutes

 In recent years, federal courts have struck down laws stripping people of their rights to firearms based on certain criminal convictions, under federal felon-in-possession law, 18 U.S.C. § 922(g)(1), including for factually non-violent crimes, as violating the Second Amendment under a Bruen analysis.

-Were that standard applied to Minnesota’s “Crime of Violence” statute, many of the listed crimes don’t fit the U.S. Supreme Court’s definition of “crimes of Violence,” for example possession crimes, theft, controlled substance crimes, etc.
+Were that standard applied to Minnesota’s “Crime of Violence” statute, many of the listed crimes don’t fit the U.S. Supreme Court’s definition of “crimes of Violence,” for example possession crimes, theft, controlled substance crimes like marijuana, etc.

 Prohibited Person in Possession of a Firearm